-If we act courageously and fearlessly, we can achieve anything
+If we have courage in life, we can achieve anything.

 Back in 2010 a psychologist by the name of Chris Rates stated that for an act to be courageous it must have three attributes: